-Graduate teaching assistants play a significant role in facilitating the learning of undergraduate students at the University of Hawai’i at Mānoa (UHM).
-Established in memory of the late Ms. Frances Davis, who taught mathematics at both UHM and at the Leeward Community College for 19 years, the Frances Davis Award for Excellence in Undergraduate Teaching for a Graduate Teaching Assistant recognizes excellence in undergraduate teaching.
+Graduate teaching assistants play a significant role in facilitating the education of undergraduate students at the University of Hawai’i at Mānoa (UHM).
+Established in memory of the late Ms. Frances Davis, who taught mathematics at both UHM and at the Leeward Community College for 19 years, the Frances Davis Award for Excellence in Undergraduate Teaching for a Graduate Assistant recognizes excellence in undergraduate teaching.
 Each year, an award is presented to an outstanding UHM graduate teaching assistant who demonstrates excellence in instructional activities.

-Please Note: There are TWO Frances Davis excellence in undergraduate teaching awards: one for faculty and one for graduate teaching assistants.
+Please Note: There are TWO Frances Davis Excellence in Undergraduate Teaching awards: one for faculty and one for graduate teaching assistants.
 This nomination process applies only to the nomination of Graduate Teaching Assistants.
 Please do not nominate faculty using this process.
 Visit the web site for the Center for Teaching Excellence for instructions on how to nominate faculty.